eduardofischermath/homemade_graphs/ISSUES.md

 Work with Kruskal's and Prim's Algorithm for minimum spanning trees, and merge the same approach (at least Kruskal's) for k-clustering.

+## ISSUE #0056 OPEN

+Create separate code for adjacent, auxiliary structures and micro-libraries.
+First example is an implementation of the Union-Find data structure.